V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 3. __Writing:__  Get your writing and publishing done.
    - __Writing-Menu:__ Sub-screen of Writing containing all editor's menu functions.

 Classeur is supporting your work modes by offering an optimized screen for each work mode, putting the tools you need in each mode at your fingertips.
 Below we look at each screen and its key elements.
-This will give you an overview where things are and how they are related in the context of your writing workflow.
+This will give you an overview of where things are and how they are related in the context of your writing workflow.

 ## Exploring Screen

 __Classeur Navigation:__ This is the heart of Classeur navigation.
-From hear you can go to anywhere.
+From here you can go anywhere.
 This is also your landing page after closing a *Writing Screen* or *Settings Screen*.
-This is important to understand to not get lost.
+This is important to understand to avoid getting lost.
 Say you go to the *Settings Screen* from within the *Writing Screen* and you close the *Settings Screen*.
 You will not return to the *Writing Screen* but to this *Dashboard Screen*.

 __Article Management:__ You can do all the things that a file explorer offers in your OS: Finding, moving, deleting, renaming of articles aka documents aka files.